Submitting a Final Claim under the Home Health Patient-Driven Groupings Model

 - Claim Submission Data Elements

-A home health final claim is submitted after the Request for Anticipated Payment (RAP) has been processed, after the 30-day period has ended, or if the patient has been transferred or discharged.
+A home health final claim is submitted after the NOA has processed, after the 30-day period has ended, or if the patient has been transferred or discharged.
 In addition, prior to submitting the final claim, ensure that:

 - All services have been provided for the period and the physician has signed the plan of care and all verbal orders.